-There are three proposals scheduled for a vote at the 2022 Annual Meeting:
+There are three proposals scheduled for a vote at the 2023 Annual Meeting:

-- Proposal No. 1 To elect two Class II directors to hold office until the 2025 Annual Meeting of Stockholders or until their successors are elected; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022; and - Proposal No. 3 To vote on an advisory basis on the frequency of holding future stockholder advisory votes regarding compensation awarded to named executive officers.
+- Proposal No. 1 To elect two Class III directors to hold office until the 2026 Annual Meeting of Stockholders or until their successors are elected; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023; and - Proposal No. 3 To hold a vote on a non-binding, advisory resolution approving the compensation of the Company's named executive officers (a "Say-on-Pay" vote).